 Support for rich, digital ink and the innovative Dial.

 XAML provides you with the tools to create smooth, animated user interfaces.

 Finally, you can use roaming data and the Windows Credential Locker to enable a consistent roaming experience across all of the Windows screens where users run your app.
 Roaming data gives you an easy way to store a user’s preferences and settings in the cloud, without having to build your own sync infrastructure.
 And you can store user credentials in the Credential Locker, where security and reliability are the top priority.

 On Windows, you can choose how you'll monetize your app—across phones, tablets, PCs, and other devices.
 We give you a number of ways to make money with your app and the services it delivers.
 All you need to do is choose the one that works best for you:

 - A paid download is the simplest option.
 Just name your price.

-- Trials give you a great way to let users try your app before buying it, providing easier discoverability and conversion than the more traditional "freemium" options.
+- Trials let users try your app before buying it, providing easier discoverability and conversion than the more traditional "freemium" options.

 - Use sale prices for apps and add-ons.